 The information and methodologies described in the following sections are based on research efforts conducted by the CWPRU of the National Sedimentation Laboratory in Oxford, Mississippi.
+The information and methodologies discussed were used to determine the yield ranges for stable streams within each level III ecoregion.
+If the target yields applicable for sediment in the tributaries is maintained during critical conditions, then the health of the stream should improve and the sediment loading to the oxbow lakes will be controlled.

 The primary sources of the information presented in this section are: